-EXCLUSIVE: South Korea poised to halt Iran oil imports from July: sources
+Exclusive: South Korea poised to halt Iran oil imports from July: sources

 Customs data released on Monday, however, showed China had cut crude imports from Iran by just over 30 percent in the first four months of the year compared with the same year-earlier period.
 China reduced imports in the first few months of the year as it negotiated terms with Iran for annual supplies.

-Industry watchers say the marine insurance sanction will be the most effective measure by Western nations in 17 years of tightening the screws on Iran's nuclear programme.
+Industry watchers say the marine insurance sanction will be the most effective measure by Western nations in 17 years of tightening the screws on Iran's nuclear program.

 The EU sanction bans EU insurers and reinsurers from covering tankers carrying Iranian crude anywhere in the world.
 Around 90 percent of the world's tanker insurance is underwritten in the West.